Brenda Strong: 2015–present

 After Dallas, Strong appeared in an episode of NBC comedy procedural The Mysteries of Laura.
 In 2015, she joined the cast of the third season of The CW post-apocalyptic drama series The 100, playing the role of Nia, Queen of the Ice Nation.
 In 2016, Strong had a recurring role on season 2 of Fear the Walking Dead.
 Later she joined the cast of The CW series Supergirl a recurring role as Lillian Luthor.

 In 2018, Strong appeared in the second season of Netflix series 13 Reasons Why.
 In 2018, Strong was promoted to series regular status for its third season.

 Personal life

-A certified yoga instructor and fertility expert, Strong has taught at UCLA's Mind/Body Institute.
+A certified yoga instructor and fertility expert, Strong has taught at UCLA's Mind/Body Institute and received an honorary Doctorate of Science for her work regarding yoga and fertility from Yo San University.

-Strong married Tom Henri in July 1989; they have a child, Zakery Henri.
+Strong married Tom Henri in July 1989; they have a son, Zakery Henri.
 She filed for divorce on January 14, 2011.
 In May 2015, she married director-actor John Farmanesh-Bocca.

 In 2019, the actress won the Best First Time Filmmaker Award at the GI Film Festival San Diego for her directorial debut #3 Normandy Lane.